atsukotominaga/music-teaching/material/instruction/instruction.md

 > **Explain the musical notation**

+> **Ask participants to practice until they feel they comfortably perform the piece**

 <img src="./image/prac_stim_d.png">

 > **Check the participant to play the piece expressively without pitch errors twice consecutively**